rbouckaert/transmission/doc/tutorial/README.md

 In a disease outbreak, knowledge about who-infected-who can be crucial in managing the trajectory of the epidemic.
 Since it is routine these days to sequence pathogens in serious outbreaks, it becomes appealing to use these sequences in making inferences about who-infected-who.
-The transmission tree model {% cite Colijn et al. 2024 %} allows simultaneous inference of the phylogeny of the pathogen and transmission amongst hosts, including unsampled hosts.
+The BREATH model {% cite Colijn et al. 2024 %} allows simultaneous inference of the phylogeny of the pathogen and transmission amongst hosts, including unsampled hosts.
 This has a number of benefits over existing methods for inference who-infected-who:

 * It captures phylogenetic uncertainty impacting tranmission chains more accurately than when a phylogeny is inferred first, and then transmissions are inferred on a summary tree.